magarena/magarena/launch4j/Readme.txt

 - Enter : switch between graphical and text mode

 The UI of Magarena can be customized with downloadable themes coming in zip files.
-These files can be put into the mods folder of the Magarena data folder.
+These theme files can be put into the mods folder of the Magarena data folder.
 It is best to restart the application first after switching to one of these themes in preferences.
+Thanks to Epiko for creating the very nice Magarena splash screen and the amazing themes!

 Recommended difficulty level for the best balance of AI speed and strength is the default 6.

-Thanks to Epiko for creating the very nice Magarena splash screen and Marble theme.

 Have fun!